calvinodev/ArduWatchOS-v1.0/README.md

 Q1/2/3:15
 B:9

+You can also add a D or a C.
+D changes the clockface to digital.
+C changes the clockface to a traditional clockface.

 If any of these do not have these amount of characters, there will be problems, so add black space or zeros for the message.

 The first version of the ArduWatchOS software.